crayner/gibbon-responsive-help/Resources/Install/Apache-2.4.md

-#Gibbon Responsive
+# Gibbon Responsive
-###Apache 2.4 Virtual Host Configuration
+### Apache 2.4 Virtual Host Configuration

 #### Responsive (responsive) Virtual Host File

 This site configuration can be added to the __http-vhost.conf__ file in the __extra__ directory of your Apache conf directory.
-On your server you will need to change the "C:/wamp64/www/" to you web server path.  (e.g. Linux, /var/www/)
+On your server you will need to change the "${INSTALL_DIR}/www/" to you web server path.  (e.g. Linux, /var/www/)

 __NB: If you use this configuration, you will not need any .htaccess files in your installation.__